wp-plugins/woocommerce-predictive-search/readme.txt

 = Key Features =

 * WooCommerce Predictive Search engine delivers 100% accurate results, 100% of the time.
-* New Feature Pretty URL for the All Search Results pages.
+* Pretty URL for the All Search Results pages.
 * Use 'live search' to wow your customers by delivering deadly, super fast search results.
 * Add and configure a search box to any widgetized area on your site.
 * Shows the results beautifully in the widget drop-down with Product Thumbnail, Title and description text.